Skip to main content

 August 2024

-Nepal passes long-awaited transnational justice law
+Nepal passes long-awaited transitional justice law

 On 22 August, Nepal's National Assembly passed a bill amending the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act to address human rights abuses committed during the 1996-2006 armed conflict.
 During the conflict, both the Communist Party of Nepal (Maoist) and government forces committed atrocities, including widespread torture, rape, killings and disappearances.
 The law establishes a commission for investigating these crimes, offers victim reparations, and potentially allows reduced sentences for remorseful and cooperative perpetrators.
 While the United Nations and European Union praised the law as an important milestone towards accountability, human rights experts argue that many of the law's provisions remain vague, fall short of international standards in classifying war crimes and addressing torture, and are too lenient on perpetrators.
 Rights advocates have urged the government to close these "accountability gaps" to ensure the law's effective implementation.